billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 The target node is a specific list entry/element node, not the YANG "list" node.

-This example sets the sublist-limit value '1', which returns just the first entry for all descendent lists and leaf-lists.
+This example sets the sublist-limit value '1', which returns just the first entry for all descendant lists and leaf-lists.

-Note that, in the response, the "remaining" metadata value is set on the first element of each descendent list and leaf-list having more than one value.
+Note that, in the response, the "remaining" metadata value is set on the first element of each descendant list and leaf-list having more than one value.

 REQUEST